purdue-cap/DryadSynth/StarExec/src/z3/README-CMake.md

 system for that project of your choice using one of CMake's "generators".
 This allows CMake to support many different platforms and build tools.
 You can run ``cmake --help`` to see the list of supported "generators" on your platform.
-Example generators include "UNIX Makfiles" and "Visual Studio 12 2013".
+Example generators include "UNIX Makefiles" and "Visual Studio 12 2013".

 ## Getting started